biasaware/balanced-relevance-judgment-collection/README.md

   <img src="https://github.com/biasaware/balanced-relevance-judgment-collection/blob/main/methodology.png">
 </p>

-We then show how combining our proposed query-document pairs with existing gold standard relevance judgement datasets can lead to the training of less biased neural rankers that have competitive retrieval effectiveness.

-We conduct our experiments on the MSMARCO passage collection and use three widely adopted psychological and stereotypical gender bias measurement methods to show that decrease in bias happens effectively regardless of how gender biases are measured.

-Table 1 shows some examples of balanced query-document pairs, in which each pair of female and male document-pairs share similar psychological characteristics.
+As you can see, Table 1 shows some examples of balanced query-document pairs.
+In this table each female and male document-pairs share similar level of psychological characteristics in their passages.
 #### Table 1: Examples of paired gendered queries in our generated dataset
 <table class="tg">
 <thead>